frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Select all, cut, copy and paste are chorded on the left hand top row, and keys to switch applications, windows and tabs on the inner column.

 ### FUNC
-Activated by the pinky from the SNAP layer (hold).
+Activated either as a combo on two left thumb keys, or by pressing the SNAP layer key while holding Alt.

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/e09a2e00f963d27b25cdaf5962b9cb7f)